Convergence of harmonic maps: Proof of the Convergence Theorem

-Suppose also that the Riemannian metric $g_i$ is an invariant metric. \end{asum} We have \begin{prop} Let $(M_i,g_i)$ be a converging sequence of manifolds in ${\mathcal{M}}(n,D)$ (with respect to the measured Gromov-Hausdorff Topology) such that $g_i$ satisfies the Assumption \ref{assumption}.
+Suppose also that the Riemannian metric $g_i$ is an invariant metric with respect to the nil-structure. \end{asum} We have \begin{prop} Let $(M_i,g_i)$ be a convergent sequence of Riemannian manifolds in ${\mathcal{M}}(n,D)$ (with respect to the measured Gromov-Hausdorff topology) such that $g_i$ satisfies the Assumption \ref{assumption}.
 Let $(M,g,\Phi)$ be the limit manifold.
 Suppose $(N,h)$ is a compact Riemannian manifold.
-Let $f_i:(M_i,g_i)\rightarrow (N,h)$ be a sequence of harmonic maps such that $\|e_{g_i}(f_i)\|_{L^{\infty}}<C$, where $C$ is a constant independent of $i$.
-Then $f_i$ has a subsequence which converges to a map $f:(M,g,\Phi)\rightarrow (N,h)$, and this map is a smooth harmonic map. \end{prop} Before we prove the proposition, we first remark on some results of Fukaya.
-Then we prove Lemma \ref{main1} which is the main element in the proof of Proposition \ref{jadid}. \begin{remark} In \cite{F89} he proves that with extra regularity assumption \ref{curv}, $(M_i,g_i,\frac{\dvol_{M_i}}{vol(M_i)})$ converges to a smooth Riemannian manifold $(M,g,\Phi)$, with the smooth pair $(g,\Phi)$ (see Lemma 2.1 in \cite{F89}).
-By Theorem \ref{fbrbndl}, we know that for $i$ large enough there is a fibration map, $\psi_i:M_i\rightarrow M$.
-Since $g_i$ is an invariant metric (see \ref{explain}), therefore there exist metrics $g_i^M$ on $M$ such that the maps $\psi_i:(M_i,g_i)\rightarrow (M,g_i^M)$ is a Riemannian submersion.
-By Theorem \ref{cgf}, $(M,g_i^M)$ converges to $(M,g)$ in $C^{1,\alpha}$-topology. \end{remark}
+Let $f_i:(M_i,g_i)\rightarrow (N,h)$ be a sequence of smooth harmonic maps such that $\|e_{g_i}(f_i)\|_{L^{\infty}}<C$, where $C$ is a constant independent of $i$.
+Then $f_i$ has a subsequence which converges to a map $f:(M,g,\Phi\dvol_M)\rightarrow (N,h)$ and this map is a smooth harmonic map. \end{prop} Before we prove the Proposition \ref{jadid}, we first recall a few remarks from \cite{F88,F89}.
+Then we prove Lemma \ref{main1} which is the main element in the proof of Proposition \ref{jadid}. \begin{remark}\normalfont In \cite{F89} Fukaya proves that with the extra regularity assumption (\ref{curv}) on $g_i$, $(M_i,g_i,\tfrac{\dvol_{M_i}}{\vol(M_i)})$ converges to a smooth Riemannian manifold, with the smooth pair $(g,\Phi)$.
+See Lemma 2.1 in \cite{F89}.
+By Theorem \ref{fbrbndl}, we know that for $i$ large enough, there is a fibration map $\psi_i:M_i\rightarrow M$.
+Since $g_i$ is an invariant metric, there exist metrics $g_i^M$ on $M$ such that the maps $\psi_i:(M_i,g_i)\rightarrow (M,g_i^M)$ are Riemannian submersions and $g_i^M$ converges to $g$ as in Theorem \ref{CGP}. \end{remark}

-\begin{remark}[Fukaya \cite{F88,F89}] Take an arbitrary point $p_0$ in $M$ and choose $p_i\in\psi_i^{-1}(p_0)$.
-By $|\sect_{M_i}|\leq 1$, we know at point $p_i$ on $M_i$, the conjugate radius is greater than some constant name it $\rho$.
-If we consider the pullback metric by exponential map at $p_i$, $\exp_{p_i}$, on the conjugate domain on the tangent space at $p_i$, then the injectivity radius at $0$ is at least the conjugate radius at $p_i$ (see Corollary 2.2.3 in \cite{R10}).
+\begin{remark}[Fukaya \cite{F88,F89}] \normalfont Take an arbitrary point $p_0$ in $M$ and choose $p_i\in\psi_i^{-1}(p_0)$.
+By $|\sect_{g_i}|\leq 1$, at point $p_i$ on $M_i$ the conjugate radius\footnote{The conjugate domain at a point $p$ in a Riemannian manifold $M$ is the largest star shaped domain in which $d\exp_p$ is non-singular and the conjugate radius is the radius of the largest ball in the conjugate domain at $p$.} is greater than some constant name it $\rho$.
+We name the pullback of the Riemannian metric $g_i$ by the exponential map, $\exp_{p_i}$ at $p_i$, $\tilde{g}_i$.
+Therefore the injectivity radius at $0$ is at least the conjugate radius at $p_i$ (see Corollary 2.2.3 in \cite{R10}).